IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 ![](blastem-auto-upload-tiles.png)

-It's a quick way to get objects on the screen, but sooner or later you'll want to manually load the frames into memory and point your sprite instances to them.
+It's a quick way to get objects moving onscreen, but sooner or later, you'll want to manually preload the frames into memory and point your sprite instances to them, eliminiating the constant data transfer and freeing up CPU.
 This is what I eventually did, dividing the sprite resources into "common", "stage part 1", "stage part 2", and "stage boss" groups and placing level triggers to load each group as needed.

+Preloading is even more necessary if you compress your sprite resources.
+Otherwise the default auto animation decompresses every new animation frame, hurting the game performance even further.
+This happened to me before implementing the preloading, because my sprite resources initially had AUTO compression as mentioned in [Graphics](#graphics).
+Preloading alone would fix most of the problem except that the mid-game loads might take noticeably long.
+So I dropped the compression.

-Sprites need their intended colors loaded into the palettes in order to look right.
+Sprites also need their colors loaded into a palette in order to look right.
 Based on the combinations of objects appearing in the level, I devoted one palette to permanent objects (player, powerup, background, GUI) and the other three to temporary objects (enemies, containers, bullets).
 I managed the temporary object palettes using an LRU cache.
 If an object spawned and its colors were not already in a palette, the least recently used colors were overwritten.

 <!-- ### Object module -->